JacobNicolus/Finscope/README.md

-# Global-Financial-Health-Index-Data_Analytics-
+# Global Financial Health Analytics

-A data analytics project that builds a Global Financial Health Index using economic and financial indicators from public datasets.
+This project analyzes global financial health using public economic and financial datasets.
+The goal is to create a Financial Health Index and visualize country-level financial performance through dashboards and data analysis.